 The extent of usage of the Holey Dollar after it was released into circulation is evidenced by the wear to the counter-stamps, the over-stamping around the inner circular edge … New South Wales, 1813 and Five Shillings.

-The counter-stamps of this Holey Dollar are graded in the premium quality levels of Extremely Fine indicating that as a Holey Dollar this coin also underwent minimal circulation.
+The counter-stamps of this Holey Dollar are graded in A premium quality level of Extremely Fine indicating that as a Holey Dollar this coin also underwent minimal circulation.

 The Holey Dollar is one of Australia’s most desirable coins.